 “These improvements aim to increase safety and minimise these crashes dramatically by reducing the chance of potential conflicts with cars,” said Mr O’Donohue.

 “By improving the level of service for bicycle riders along these popular areas, we want to attract more riders, therefore reducing congestion, while providing a safer cycling environment.”

-Bicycle Network Victoria Chief Executive Officer Harry Barber said the improvements would be appreciated by the more than 1000 riders who use St Kilda Road during the peak commute each day.
+Bicycle Network Chief Executive Officer Harry Barber said the improvements would be appreciated by the more than 1000 riders who use St Kilda Road during the peak commute each day.

 "Now the bike lanes will be more clearly delineated and drivers will give riders a wider berth, making it safer for everybody."

 9 November 2010.
 One of Melbourne's busiest and crash prone bike routesâ€”St Kilda Roadâ€”is to get a $850,000 upgrade next year.

 VicRoads will install green pavement at key conflict points, line marking and vibra lines (bumpy white lines), which alert drivers when they are getting too close to a bike lane.

 St Kilda Road is a leading Melbourne hotspot for 'doorings' and crashes where drivers curt across the path of riders.